 The "pstill.exe" program will return these codes upon completion of a job.
 It is recommended to check these values in your own application or script.
-Please note that a value of 0 (noerror) does not indicate that really no error has occured for all input jobs as PostScript programs are free to intercept error conditions on their own.

-noerror errdictfull errdictstackoverflow errdictstackunderflow errexecstackoverflow errinterrupt errinvalidaccess errinvalidexit errinvalidfleaccess errinvalidfont errinvalidrestore errinvalidstop errioerror errlimitcheck errnocurrentpoint errrangecheck errstackoverflow errstackunderflow errsyntaxerror errtimeout errtypecheck errundefined errundefinedfilename 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 ok, no error to report A directory was filled with too much entries Too many directories open Too many directories closed Too long procedures found User interrupt Write access on a read only area exit command without suitable environment file I/O error font does not compute or is bad unable to restore unable to stop (no suitable environment) general I/O error a limit was reached (e.g. path too long) no starting point defined a limit was reached (e.g. stringsize too short) tried to put more than 5000 elements on the stack tried to pop too much elements from the stack some command has a wrong syntax job took too long (could not happen with psrip) a command got a wrong parameter an unknown command was found tried to access a nonexisiting file 22 23 24 tried to access a nonexisiting file tried to compute a nonexisiting result (div by zero) no mark was found but requested errunregistered errVMerror errmemoryallocation errkill errmax syserr 25 26 27 28 29 >29 no registration was found but requested out of memory error during memory access or allocation interpreter was killed due to signal too many errors occured (error handler was flooded) a system error has occured during processing
+Please note that a value of 0 (noerror) does not indicate that really no error has occured for all input jobs as PostScript programs are free to intercept error conditions on their errdictstackoverflow errdictstackunderflow errexecstackoverflow errinterrupt errinvalidaccess errinvalidexit errinvalidfileaccess errinvalidfont errinvalidstop errinderor errimetheck errangecheck errstackoverflow errstackoverflow errstackunderflow errstackunderflow errsyntaxerror errtimeout errundefined errundefined errundefined errundefined errundefinedresult errundefinedresult errunmatchedmark errunregistered errVMerror errmemoryallocation errkill errmax 29 Too many directories closed Too long procedures found User interrupt Write access on a read only area exit command without suitable environment file I/O error font does not compute or is bad unable to restore unable to stop (no suitable environment) general I/O error a limit was reached (e.g. path too long) no starting point defined a limit was reached (e.g. stringsize too short) tried to put more than 5000 elements on the stack tried to pop too much elements from the stack some command has a wrong syntax job took too long (could not happen with psrip) a command got a wrong parameter an unknown command was found tried to access a nonexisiting file tried to compute a nonexisiting result (div by zero) no mark was found but requested no registration was found but requested out of memory error during memory access or allocation interpreter was killed due to signal too many errors occured (error handler was flooded) syserr >29